2060-io/webrtc-server/charts/loadbalancer/README.md

 All configurable parameters are located in the `values.yaml` file.
 You can adjust:

-- **Namespace**: The target namespace and whether it should be created.
 - **Service**: The name and configuration of the Service.
 - **Ingress**: Hostname and TLS settings.
 - **RBAC**: Names for ServiceAccount, Role, and RoleBinding.